BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Experimental Results

-In the analysis of stochastic EM stress variances for multi-segment interconnect structures, Monte Carlo simulations are conducted for 30 cycles using both COMSOL and EMSpice.
-COMSOL's average runtime for 1000 multi-segment interconnect structure is approximately 7500 seconds, while EMSpice takes about 2100 seconds in average.
-For \textit{BPINN-EM-Post}, variations in stochastic EM stress are estimated by sampling from the Bayesian Neural Network (BNN) via Hamiltonian Monte Carlo (HMC).
-Prior to this, the analytical solutions must ascertain the optimal atomic flux at the termini of each segment within the structures, leveraging a Physics-Informed Neural Network (PINN).
-Thus, both the sampling(training) period of the PINN and the inference duration of the BNN are accounted for in the runtime evaluation.
-For the multi-segment interconnects assessed, the average runtime for \textit{BPINN-EM-Post} is noted to be approximately 31 seconds, significantly accelerating the estimation process by a factor of 240 times faster than COMSOL and 67 times quicker than EMSpice.
+In the analysis of stochastic EM stress variances for multi-segment interconnect structures, COMSOL's average runtime for 1000 multi-segment interconnect structures is approximately 7500 seconds, while EMSpice takes about 2100 seconds in average.
+For \textit{\textbf{BPINN-EM-Post}}, variations in stochastic EM stress are estimated by sampling from the BNN via HMC.
+Prior to this, the analytical solutions must ascertain the optimal atomic flux at the termini of each segment within the structures, leveraging a PINN.
+Thus, both the sampling (training) period of the PINN and the inference duration of the BNN are accounted for in the runtime evaluation.
+For the multi-segment interconnects assessed, the average runtime for \textit{\textbf{BPINN-EM-Post}} is noted to be approximately 31 seconds, significantly accelerating the estimation process by a factor of $240\times$ faster than COMSOL and $67\times$ quicker than EMSpice.
 This efficiency marks our approach as vastly superior in terms of speed for calculating variational EM stress.